Algebraic and Algorithmic Methods for Computing Polynomial Loop Invariants

 We now present Algorithm~\ref{algo1} for computing the invariant set associated with an algebraic variety and a polynomial map described by sequences of multivariate polynomials.
 We restrict ourselves to \emph{rational} coefficients, since this covers the target applications, and we need to work in a computable field for effectiveness.
+All statements in this section, including those on arithmetic complexity, remain valid over any computational field.
 We first define the subroutines involved in this algorithm.

 \begin{itemize} \item the procedure \compose takes as input two sequences of polynomials $\gb=(g_1,\dotsc,g_k)$ and $F=(f_1,\dotsc,f_n)$ in $\Q[\xb]$ and outputs a sequence of polynomials $(h_1,\dotsc,h_k)$, such that $h_i = g_i(f_1,\dotsc,f_n)$ for all $i$. \item the procedure \InRadical takes as input a sequence $\gbt$ and a set $S$ both in $\Q[\xb]$ and decides if all the polynomials in $\gbt$ belong to the \emph{radical} of the ideal generated by $S$.
 This can be done following, for example, \cite[Chap.
 4, \S 2, Proposition 8]{cox2013ideals}. \end{itemize}